mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

     cout << p+3 << endl; // 0x10dbc2c
 ```

 "0x" represents hex system.
-Focusing on the last numbers, {0, 4, 8, c}, they increase by 4 unit because an integer on the target machine was 4 bytes.
-Note in hex system, 8+4=c.
+Focusing on the last numbers, {0, 4, 8, c}, they increase by 4 units because an integer on the target machine was 4 bytes.
+Note, in hex system, 8+4=c.